-- (g) Reviewed with the Internal Auditors the proposed Internal Audit Plan for 2021 and ensure that major processes and risk areas were adequately identified and covered in the plan. - (h) Reviewed the reports of the Internal Auditors on their findings, recommendations with respect to the identified control weaknesses, Management's responses, and actions taken on those recommendations.
-Where appropriate, advised the Management to rectify and improve control procedures, workflow processes and documentation based on the findings of the Internal Auditors. - (i) Conducted a private session with the Internal Auditors without the presence of the Management on 19 February 2021 to discuss matters relating to the audit and the assistance provided by the Management to the Internal Auditors, and noted that there were no major issues within the Group that requires the attention of the Audit Committee. - (j) Conducted annual evaluation of the performance of Internal Auditors and after being satisfied with the performance of the Internal Auditors, reported to the Board accordingly for its notation. - (k) Reviewed the Assessment Report on the Effectiveness of the Risk and Internal Control processes of the Company and Group, the Audit Committee Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report of the Company.
+- (f) Reviewed with the Internal Auditors the proposed Internal Audit Plan for 2022 and ensure that major processes and risk areas were adequately identified and covered in the plan. - (g) Reviewed the reports of the Internal Auditors on their audit findings, recommendations with respect to the identified control weaknesses, Management's responses, and actions taken on those recommendations with agreed implementation timeline.
+Where appropriate, advised the Management to rectify and improve control procedures, workflow processes and documentation based on the findings of the Internal Auditors. - (h) Reviewed the reports of the Internal Auditors on the follow-up review conducted on previous audit findings that summarises the status of implementation by Management of previous audit observations and/or the latest update from Management on the previous audit issues, where it was reported and noted that some of the audit issues highlighted previously had been or would be addressed/improved/ongoing or not applicable, as the case may be. - (i) Conducted a private session with the Internal Auditors without the presence of the Management on 24 February 2022 to discuss matters relating to the audit and the assistance provided by the Management to the Internal Auditors, and noted that there were no major issues within the Group that requires the attention of the Audit Committee. - (j) Conducted annual evaluation of the performance of Internal Auditors and after being satisfied with the performance of the Internal Auditors, reported to the Board accordingly for its notation. - (k) Reviewed the Assessment Report on the Effectiveness of the Risk and Internal Control processes of the Company and Group, the Audit Committee Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report of the Company.